Esri/arcgis-runtime-samples-android/java/feature-layer-shapefile/README.md

 # Feature Layer Shapefile
-Demonstrates how to open a shapefile stored on the device and display it as a feature layer with default symbology.
+Open a shapefile stored on the device and display it as a feature layer with default symbology.

 ![Feature Layer App](feature-layer-shapefile.png)